Tom Denning, Baron Denning: Contract law

 Denning gave the leading judgment in D & C Builders Ltd v Rees [1965] 2 QB 617 in 1965.
 D & C Builders Ltd (the respondent) had been hired by Rees (the appellant) to do some construction work at his shop, where he sold building materials.
 The respondent finished the work and repeatedly phoned the appellant to request the money they were owed.
 After three phone calls spread out over several months the appellant's wife spoke to the respondents; she said there were several problems with the work that they had done, and she would only pay £300 of the £482 owed.
 The respondents replied that £300 would barely cover the costs of the materials, but that they would accept it anyway.
 If the respondents had not received the money they would have gone bankrupt, something the appellant's wife was well aware of.
 In his judgment, Denning modified English case law on part payment and accord and satisfaction, saying that the rules on part payment can be set aside in situations where one of the parties is under duress.
 The fact that D & C Builders were effectively forced into accepting the lesser amount meant that the payment was not valid.

 In Thornton v Shoe Lane Parking Ltd [1971] 2 QB 163 in 1971 the Court of Appeal under Denning ruled that when dealing with offer and acceptance between a person and an automated machine the offer was made by the machine.
-In Butler Machine Tool Co Ltd v Ex-Cell-O Corp Ltd [1979] 1 WLR 401 in 1979 Denning reformed case law in relation to the so-called "battle of the forms".